rackerlabs/support-how-to/content/how-to/cloud-databases/database-replication-with-cloud-databases/index.md

 - You might want to detach the replica if case you are experiencing a performance impact due to replication.

-- If your primary database instance becomes unavailable, you can use the replica as the primary database instance and point your application to the replica.
-To accomplish this, you must detach the replica from the primary database instance and change the endpoint for your application.
+- If your source database instance becomes unavailable, you can use the replica as the source database instance and point your application to the replica.
+To accomplish this, you must detach the replica from the source database instance and change the endpoint for your application.

 ### Delete a replica